Category Archives: Stata

 A Chow test is simply a test of whether the coefficients estimated over one group of the data are equal to the coefficients estimated over another.
 I find two useful articles from Stata’s official website: Can you explain Chow tests? … Continue reading

-Stata commands to change variable names or values of string variables to all lowercase
+Stata command to lowercase all variable names or the values of all string variables

-Stata is a case-sensitive application.
-Sometimes this will cause a trouble.
-So, we may want to change variable names or values of variables to all lowercase before we start processing data.
-This post gives a fast way to do this. … Continue reading
+Stata is a case-sensitive application, which can sometimes cause trouble.
+Therefore, we might want to convert all variable names or the values of all string variables to lowercase before further data processing.
+This post gives a quick method to do … Continue reading

 Posted in Stata | 2 Comments